|

 Solent

-Coastal HAP (2004) incl. the national Priority Habitats Saltmarsh,
+Coastal HAP (2004) includes national Priority Habitats Saltmarsh,

 Mudflats, Coastal Vegetated shingle, Coastal Sand Dunes and Saline Lagoons.